pytorch/serve/examples/pt2/README.md

 ## C++ AOTInductor examples

-AOTInductor is the Ahead-of-time-compiler, a specialized version of TorchInductor, designed to process exported PyTorch models, optimize them, and produce shared libraries as well as other relevant artifacts.
+AOTInductor is the Ahead-of-time-compiler, a specialized version of `TorchInductor`, designed to process exported PyTorch models, optimize them, and produce shared libraries as well as other relevant artifacts.
 These compiled artifacts are specifically crafted for deployment in non-Python environments.
 You can find the AOTInductor C++ examples [here](../cpp/aot_inductor)